Vieloooo/miniRv-1-CPU/lab2/doc/interface.md

 1. all comb
 2. input

+   1. clk
-   1. addr from alu.c
+   2. addr from alu.c
-   2. wen from control init
+   3. wen from control init
-   3. w data from rf.data2
+   4. w data from rf.data2
 3. output

    1. dram.data